 On our nation's birthday**, I thought it would be fun to look at a few stereotypes about Canadians.
 We live in igloos.
 It takes skill to build an igloo, especially if you don't want the roof to collapse.
 It also takes snow, which we don't have year-round.
 Inuit people in Canada's north will sometimes build… Continue reading Happy Canada Day!

 I've seen ableism being mentioned on Twitter a number of times lately, and aside from the obvious meaning, it wasn't a concept I was all that familiar with in a mental health context.
 This post will explore what ableism means for psychiatric disabilities.
-An article on the Center for Disability Rights website describes ableism this… Continue reading Ableism: The Assumptions People Make About Ability (and Disability)
+Defining ableism An article on the Center for Disability Rights website describes… Continue reading Ableism: The Assumptions People Make About Ability (and Disability)